 Statistics from countries that practice sex-selective abortions (like India or China, especially during their “one child policy”) testify to tens of millions of girls “missing at birth”.
 This has resulted in an extreme sex ratio imbalance, with so many more men and boys than women and girls, that in some places this has led to horrific sexual assaults by gangs of sexually frustrated, entitled men against the fewer women and girls.
 Human sex ratio, if nature was allowed to take its course, would likely be quite even, or perhaps slightly more in favour of males, although some studies indicate that female bodies have their own internal wisdom and rationale by which they decide both which sperm is allowed to fertilise their egg as well as which embryo to carry to term, depending on the environmental factors.

 Apart from enabling sex-selective abortions, our knowledge that embryos are sexed from the moment of fertilisation (based on their sex chromosome complement) has resulted in some clinics offering sex-selective IVF too.
-Under the auspices of screening for genetic anomalies, clinicians are able to tell which embryo has a Y chromosome and which doesn’t, and by choosing embryos accordingly, they can guarantee the sex of the baby to the future parents.
+Under the auspices of screening for genetic anomalies, clinicians are able to tell which embryo has the Y chromosome and which doesn’t, and by choosing embryos accordingly, they can guarantee the sex of the baby to the future parents.

 This is an entirely unremarkable state of affairs, considering how strong male sex-bias is in society, and that medicine has rather happily gone along with that.
 For more info on this much broader topic, I can recommend my book Born in the Right Body and Caroline Criado Perez’ Invisible Women, among a large body of work that addresses this issue.